osmoscope/osmoscope-server/README.md

 ## Authors

 This program was written and is maintained by Holger Bruch (hb at mfdz dot de).
-It was motivated by Jochen Topf's osmoscope-ui, a new decentralized OSM quality assurance tool.
+It was motivated by Jochen Topf's Osmoscope, a new decentralized OSM quality assurance tool.